r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 pip install --upgrade pip
 ```

-Then, add the following items your config file:
+Then, add the following items to your configuration file:

 ```json
 {